Thanks for visiting Free Tours by Foot New York!

 This is the only Manhattan museum that is dedicated to Revolutionary War history.
 Fraunces Tavern was where George Washington bid farewell to all of his officers in 1783, at the end of the American Revolution.

-The below museums and galleries stay open relatively late on certain nights and are free to visit during the evenings hours listed.
+The below museums and galleries stay open relatively late on certain nights and are free to visit during the evening hours listed.

 Below is a list of museums that are great for kids.